maikynata/python-telegram-bot-fire-alert/README.md

 # Bot Alerta de Fogo - Project v1.0.0
-This is a **project in development** that provides an integration data between INPE Open Data Base API Service on: http://queimadas.dgi.inpe.br/queimadas/dados-abertos/api/swagger.json and the client Python to send alerts via Bot WhastApp.
+This is a **project in development** that provides an integration data between INPE Open Data Base API Service on: http://queimadas.dgi.inpe.br/queimadas/dados-abertos/api/swagger.json and the client Python to send alerts via Telegram Bot.

 ## Prerequisites
 * Python 3.7